MahemaS27/rrtstar-project/README.md

 **Implementation Details:**
 1. The `load_map` function in `main.py` loads the input map, rescales it, converts it to a binary representation, and returns a 2D numpy array.
-2. The `TreeNode` class in `RRT.py` represents a node in the RRT tree with its row and column coordinates, a parent node, and a cost.
+2. The `TreeNode` class in `RRT.py` and  `informed_RRTstar.py` represents a node in the RRT tree with its row and column coordinates, a parent node, and a cost.
 3. The `RRTPlanner` class in `RRT.py` implements the RRT and RRT* algorithms.
 4. The RRT algorithm randomly samples points in the map and extends the tree towards the sampled points until the goal is reached or the maximum number of iterations is reached.
 5. The RRT* algorithm is an optimized version of RRT that rewires the tree to reduce the path length.
+6. The Informed_RRTSTAR class in informed_RRTstar.py implements the Informed RRT* algorithm, an advanced version of RRT* that uses heuristics and a cost-to-go estimate to guide the sampling process towards the goal region, significantly improving convergence and optimality of the generated path.
-6. The algorithms use Euclidean distance for node selection and collision checking to ensure the generated paths are collision-free.
+7. The algorithms use Euclidean distance for node selection and collision checking to ensure the generated paths are collision-free.
-7. The `visualize_map` function in `RRT.py` generates a plot showing the map, RRT tree, and the final path (if found).
+8. The `visualize_map` function in both files generates a plot showing the map, RRT tree, and the final path (if found).

 **Customization:**
 - You can modify the `start` and `goal` coordinates in `main.py` to test the algorithms on different start and goal points.